Written by: DreamMeaning Editorial Team

 What this dream may mean

-- Positive psychological trigger: May symbolize the opportunity for rebuilding and transformation in personal growth.
+- Positive psychological trigger: May symbolize an opportunity for personal growth through overcoming obstacles.

-- Negative psychological trigger: Can surface feelings of instability, insecurity, or significant life challenges.
+- Negative psychological trigger: Can surface feelings of instability or fear of losing support.

-- Eastern/Asian tradition: It may reflect the impermanence of life and the necessity of adaptation and resilience.
+- Eastern/Asian tradition: It might symbolize the impermanence of life, encouraging acceptance of change.

 What does "Climbing a Broken Mountain" mean in a dream?